GISAG/Excess-Deaths-COVID-19/README.md

 # Data

 NCHS, National Vital Statistics System Provisional Mortality Data 2015-2020.
-Used to calculate historical weekly seasonality value (2015-2019), in addition to the 2019 observation and seasonality values (Obs_2019.csv and Os_2019_weekly.csv) used to check accuracy of forcast model. [https://data.cdc.gov/NCHS/Weekly-counts-of-deaths-by-jurisdiction-and-age-gr/y5bj-9g5w]
+Used to calculate historical weekly seasonality value (2015-2019), in addition to the 2019 observation and seasonality values (Obs_2019.csv and Os_2019_weekly.csv) used to check accuracy of forecast model. [https://data.cdc.gov/NCHS/Weekly-counts-of-deaths-by-jurisdiction-and-age-gr/y5bj-9g5w]

 CDC National Center for Health Statistics Mortality Data.
 The data is used to estimate 2019 and 2020 deaths at the county-level.
 It is also used to determine the proportionalty value for each county.[https://wonder.cdc.gov/]